Have you started selling electronic appliances, grocery, and clothing accessories in one store?

-Now, you have partially filled the form.
-Next thing needed is to add related rules so that the method could work the way you want.
+Now, you have partially filled out the form.
+The next thing needed is to add related rules so that the method can work the way you want.

 Part 2: Adding Rules to a Method

-On the same page as we were on, you will find a section to add rules (check picture):
+On the same page as we were on, you will find a section to add rules.

 This window lets you handle multiple constraints by implementing different rules in that.
 You can handle shipping charges for your products in different ways through it.

-You may add one rule or a set of rule, in order to apply the desired shipping rates to your products.
+You may add one rule or a set of rules, in order to apply the desired shipping rates to your products.